Collegiate Media Chapters Helpful Tools for Leadership and Advisors | BEA - The Broadcast Education Association

 Awards

 Nominate the work of your club’s members through awards and competitions.
-From the 48-hour competitions, Festival of Media Arts or Chapter Awards (Chapter of the Year, Rookie Chapter of the Year, Member of the Year, etc.) – there are many ways to showcase your student’s hard work.
+From the 48-hour competitions, Festival of Media Arts or Chapter Awards – there are many ways to showcase your student’s hard work.